 If the margins of the incision are free of tumor cells no additional treatment is required.
 But if surgical extirpation is not possible, vets opt for curative-intent radiation therapy since most of these tumors respond well to radiotherapy.

-Symptoms– Depending on how big the mass is, clinical signs include perianal discomfort, swelling, hypercalcemia, polyuria (urge to urinate more frequently), polydipsia (increased levels of thirst), anorexia (symptom of poor appetite) from the superior to the inferior aperture of the pelvis), vomiting and muscle weakness.
-But in case the disease has metastasized to the sublumbar lymph nodes, a lower back pain and postural abnormalities are noticed.
+Depending on how big the mass is, clinical signs include perianal discomfort, swelling, hypercalcemia, polyuria (urge to urinate more frequently), polydipsia (increased levels of thirst), anorexia (a symptom of poor appetite) from the superior to the inferior aperture of the pelvis), vomiting and muscle weakness.
+But in case the disease has metastasized to the sublumbar lymph nodes, lower back pain and postural abnormalities are noticed.

 If the clinician sees any lameness or pain in the bone, he should conduct a radiography or nuclear scintigraphy (non invasive innovative technique).
 This helps to rule out bone metastasis.
 Depending on the patient’s calcium levels and renal function, the doctor may opt for aggressive medical management.

-Full course curative intent radiation is used for tumors not amenable to surgery.
+Full-course curative intent radiation is used for tumors not amenable to surgery.
 Chemotherapy combined with surgery has been used in a few cases, but their efficacy in the treatment of apocrine gland anal sac adenocarcinoma has not been established yet.
-The platinum drugs, cisplastin, carboplatin and actinomycin-D have showed limited progress in tumor management.
+The platinum drugs, cisplatin, carboplatin, and actinomycin-D have shown limited progress in tumor management.

-Prognosis– According to a report, dogs undergoing surgery showed a median survival of 548 days.
-Dogs treated with a combination of surgery, curative intent radiation and mitoxantrone chemotherapy have been reported to survive the longest.
+According to a report, dogs undergoing surgery showed a median survival of 548 days.
+Dogs treated with a combination of surgery, curative-intent radiation and mitoxantrone chemotherapy have been reported to survive the longest.
 Fifteen dogs treated in this manner showed a median survival of 287 days and an overall survival of 956 days.
-Complete or near complete removal can warrant drop in hypercalcemia levels.
+Complete or near-complete removal can warrant a drop in hypercalcemia levels.
 But if it recurs after surgery, it hints at metastasis.
 Pulmonary metastasis and tumors more than 10cm are associated with a poor prognosis.

 Withrow and MacEwen’s Small Animal Clinical Oncology– Stephen J. Withrow, DVM, DACVIM (Oncology), Director, Animal Cancer Center Stuart Chair In Oncology, University Distinguished Professor, Colorado State University Fort Collins, Colorado; David M. Vail, DVM, DACVIM (Oncology), Professor of Oncology, Director of Clinical Research, School of Veterinary Medicine University of Wisconsin-Madison Madison, Wisconsin